 Kostas Tzoumas: What is core to us is that we are basically the people that created Apache Flink, originally internally in the company we are the experts on the framework.

-We are the ones who can support the customer base, and by participating in the open source community and by working together with all of these large tech companies that are using Flink, even if there’s another customer, we are learning so much, and we’re bringing all of this institutional knowledge to our customer.
+We are the ones who can support the customer best.
+And by participating in the open source community and by working together with all of these large tech companies that are using Flink, even if there’s another customer, we are learning so much, and we’re bringing all of this institutional knowledge to our customer.
 We are really the absolute experts on Apache Flink.

 Challenges For Open Source Startups

-Michael Schwartz: So you’ve had quite the experience building an open source community in an open source company – what do you think are the challenges facing new founders of open source companies?
+Michael Schwartz: So you’ve had quite the experience building an open source community and an open source company – what do you think are the challenges facing new founders of open source companies?

-Kostas Tzoumas: A lot of companies, before we started Artisans, had done a lot of the groundwork, for examples, the Hadoop company, Cloudera, and so on.
-They had proven to the market and they had convinced the market that open source is a good thing.
+Kostas Tzoumas: A lot of companies, before we started Artisans, had done a lot of the groundwork – for example, the Hadoop companies Cloudera, and so on.
+They had proven to the market, they had convinced the market, that open source is a good thing.

-For example, we in Data Artisans have never had the talent to convince a bank that open source is a bad thing – that’s a huge step.
+For example, we in data Artisans have never had to sell and to convince a bank that open source is a bad thing – that’s a huge step.

-I also think that developer communities are also becoming a lot more business savvy, developer communities are also realizing that having a financially successful business, backing up the open source projects just means that the results will be open source projects.
+I also think that developer communities are also becoming a lot more business savvy.
+Developer communities are also realizing that having a financially successful business, backing up the open source projects, just means better results for the open source projects.

 Advice On VC Process